chipnesh/AccountOperations/README.md

 # AccountOperations
-Simple client accounts management application.
+Simple bank account management application.

-Project is written in kotlin.
-It exposes simple REST API for bank account management.
+ The application has written in kotlin and exposes simple REST API for the bank account management.
 The spring boot is used.
+ The spring boot is used.

 ## Build instructions
-Just execute `gradle build` command
+Just execute the `gradle build` command

 ## Public API

-When application is started then 3 accounts will be created.
-Test accounts ids are: `1, 2, 3`
+When application is started then 3 test accounts will be created.
+Accounts ids are: `1, 2, 3`

  `GET /balance/{id}` - Will return account balance.

  `POST /transfer/{from}/{to}/{amount}` - Will transfer specified amount of money from `{from}` to `{to}` account id.

- `POST /deposit/{to}/{amount}` - Will deposit money to account.
+ `POST /deposit/{to}/{amount}` - Will deposit cash to account.

- `POST /withdraw/{from}/{amount}` - Will withdraw money from account.
+ `POST /withdraw/{from}/{amount}` - Will withdraw cash from account.